kdeldycke/awesome-iam/readme.md

 - [Banks, Arbitrary Password Restrictions and Why They Don't Matter](https://www.troyhunt.com/banks-arbitrary-password-restrictions-and-why-they-dont-matter/) -  “Arbitrary low limits on length and character composition are bad.
 They look bad, they lead to negative speculation about security posture and they break tools like password managers.”
 - [Dumb Password Rules](https://github.com/dumb-password-rules/dumb-password-rules) - Shaming sites with dumb password rules.
 - [Plain Text Offenders](https://plaintextoffenders.com/about/) - Public shaming of websites storing passwords in plain text.
+- [Password Manager Resources](https://github.com/apple/password-manager-resources) - A collection of password rules, change URLs and quirks by sites.
 - [A Well-Known URL for Changing Passwords](https://github.com/WICG/change-password-url) - Specification defining site resource for password updates.
 - [How to change the hashing scheme of already hashed user's passwords](https://news.ycombinator.com/item?id=20109360) - You're not stuck with a legacy password hashing algorithm: this explain how to upgrade weak hashing algo.